 SAP refers to Systems Analysis and Program Development.
 It is the name of the software and also the name of the company.
 SAP is a German-based multinational company that is popular for its Enterprise software to manage operations ( ERP software).

 It is one of the largest non-American tech companies and the third-largest publicly traded company in the Globe.
 It has many partnership programs and mergers.
-The 2020 chart reported more than 102,400 employees.
+It has 107,415 employees (2021).

 SAP Technical Hierarchy

 Like other famous tech companies, SAP also uses the Band system to classify their workforce.
 And the Band T stands for the technical Department which extends from T 1 – T 5.
 Each level has three subdivisions called L 1, L2, L3.

 Movement from L1 – L2 is a progression (no salary hike) and movement from T 1 -T 2 is considered as a promotion ( with salary hike).
 The Average progression happens every 1 or 2 years based on the skills of the candidate.

 Okay, as now you got the basic idea about the SAP organizational Structure now let’s see each band in detail.

 It is the first position you will place while you enter the SAP as a fresh Engineer Graduate.
 The L 1 of the T1 is an intern or trainee, L 2 is a Junior Developer/ Associate, etc… like this, the progression goes on.